-I work on developing interdisciplinary methodology in the study of literature and culture.
-The writers, artists, and intellectuals whose work we usually study within the constraints of university disciplines didn’t know or care about the boundaries of the academic departments.
-The major question of my research and teaching is how we ourselves may transgress academic boundaries in order to be able to grasp the full complexity of the cultural production that has so far shaped our history and consciousness.
+I work on developing interdisciplinary methodologies in the study of literature and culture.
+The writers, artists, and intellectuals whose work we usually study within the constraints of university disciplines didn’t know or care about the boundaries between our academic departments.
+The major question of my research and teaching is how we may transgress academic boundaries in order to be able to grasp the full complexity of the cultural production that has so far shaped our history and consciousness.

 Work with students:

 I help my students to develop innovative, cutting-edge comparative projects that involve different disciplines, languages and cultures.
 My students produce original work analyzing, for example, how musical and linguistic forms intersect in a 19th-c. opera, how literature incorporates and tests philosophical ideas, or how the translation of a Dutch painting into an American poem compares with English translations of Chinese poems.

 In my courses students develop ground-breaking work of publishable quality.
 My students' publications include:

 May Huang (Class of 2019), "More Than Looking: Translation as Imagination in Williams Carlos Williams’s 'The Dance' and Gary Snyder’s 'Deer Park'," The Oswald Review: An International Journal of Undergraduate Research and Criticism in the Discipline of English.
 Vol. 20.1 (2018) [Comparative Methods in the Humanities, Fall 2017]